Lukmandst/Lukopi-Coffeeshop-React/README.md

-# Getting Started with Lukopi Website
+# Lukopi Coffee Shop Website

-This project was bootstrapped with React App
+Lukopi Coffee Shop is an E-commerce website, specified for buy and manage products.
+Can be used for both customer and owner.
+This project was bootstrapped with React App.

 ## Built With